Investment is one of the crucial things that a start-up requires to take off and continue to be relevant in the market.

 How does Private Equity work?

-Individuals or business entities interested in investing or owning shares in companies collectively raise capital to form a private equity fund.
+Individuals or business entities interested in investing or owning company shares collectively raise capital to form a private equity fund.

-When these entities meet their fundraising objective, the fund is closed, and the accumulated funds are then used for investment in companies with favourable prospects.
+When these entities meet their fundraising objective, the fund is closed, and the accumulated funds are then used for investment in companies with favorable prospects.

-Generally, a private equity fund comprises of two kinds of partners: General Partners and Limited Partners.
-The latter holds 99 per cent of the fund’s shares and have the advantage of limited liability.
+Generally, a private equity fund comprises two kinds of partners: General Partners and Limited Partners.
+The latter holds 99 percent of the fund’s shares and has the advantage of limited liability.

-In contrast, the General Partners own only one per cent of the fund’s shares and are holders of full liability.
-They are also responsible for the operation and execution of the investments made in companies.
+In contrast, the General Partners own only one percent of the fund’s shares and are holders of full liability.
+They are also responsible for the operation and execution of company investments.

 Types of Private Equity Investors